What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 - Greater ability to attract top talent.
 Company culture plays a large role in attracting top talent.
 Candidates will be excited to apply for a role at your organization if it has a reputation for strong values and encouraging growth.

 - Higher retention.
 When you show your employees that you care about them, they’ll feel more valued and committed to your organization.
 Your people will want to stick around for the long run.
-After all, engaged employees are 87% less likely to leave an organization.
-This also means lower recruiting and training costs associated with turnover.
+Keeping talent can help your business financially as you don’t need to account for recruiting and training costs associated with turnover.
+Across the world, 52% of employees are actively seeking a new role.

 It’s widely acknowledged that culture can have an enormous impact on business outcomes.
-In a recent culture survey conducted by BambooHR, an overwhelming 94% of respondents agreed that culture is related to their organization’s success.
+In our company culture survey, an overwhelming 94% of respondents agreed that culture is related to their organization’s success.

 10 Ideas for Improving Company Culture

-To improve your company culture, first, you need to identify what it already is.
+To improve the culture within an organization, first you need to identify what it already is.
 Every firm develops a company culture whether they realize it or not.
 Even if you do nothing, culture forms and evolves on its own.

 1. Find People Who Fit

-According to the Society for Human Resource Management (SHRM), the average cost-per-hire is $4,129, while the average time it takes to fill a position is 42 days.
-Imagine spending all that time and money only to find that your new hire isn’t working out?
+According to the Society for Human Resource Management (SHRM), the average cost-per-hire is $4,700.
+Imagine spending all that recruitment budget only to find that your new hire isn’t working out?

 To help prevent this, hire people who not only have the needed job skills but who also share your organization’s vision and values and will fortify them with fresh perspectives.
 Help candidates get to know your company culture during the application process so both you and the applicants will have a better idea of whether they would be a good fit.

-Ideally, your culture should be the showcase where your values come to life and prove their worth.
-But BambooHR co-founder and co-chairman Ben Peterson puts it more frankly, saying, “The values you define for your organization will mean nothing if you don’t intertwine them into everyday work.”
+Ideally, your culture should showcase your values.
+Our BambooHR co-founder and co-chairman Ben Peterson has been clear on this from as early as 2016 saying: “The values you define for your organization will mean nothing if you don’t intertwine them into everyday work.”

 Ways to integrate your values can be found almost everywhere in your organization.
 You can, for instance: